Troubleshooting Incoming SAML SSO

 Solution

-B. Update the signature key in Absorb so that it matches what is being sent in the request by the Identity provider.
+B. Update the signature key in Absorb so that it matches what is being sent in the request by the Identity Provider.
+Ensure that the Key field in your LMS SSO settings contains no spaces or other characters that do not match what is sent in the response.

-E. If Provisioning is to be enabled on the portal, ensure that entries being passed are on a single line of text, within the character limit for that field.
+E. If Provisioning is enabled on the Portal, ensure that entries being passed are on a single line of text, within the character limit for that field.

 Explanation